Yashb404/SolanaMusicPlayer/PROJECT_DESCRIPTION.md

 ### How to Use the dApp
 The dApp provides an intuitive user experience that abstracts away blockchain complexity:

+#### Your wallet must be on Solana Devnet.
+#### Ensure you are connected wallet has at least some SOL available — otherwise, transactions will fail during testing.
+You can request free SOL from the Devnet Faucet.

 1. **Connect Wallet**
    - Click the "Connect Wallet" button in the top-right corner
    - Select your preferred Solana wallet (Phantom, Solflare, etc.)